MonikaSData/School_District_Analysis/README.md

 ## Results
 - *How is the district summary affected?*
 - *How is the school summary affected?*
+   -
 - *How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?*
-   -
+   - The overall school performance % decreases by less than 0.5% (from 90.95% to 90.63%)
+   - Even though the overall performance % decreases by less than 0.5%, it does not have any affect on the school's position in the top 5 high performing schools
+   - Thomas High School remains the 2nd top performing school

 - **How does replacing the ninth-grade scores affect the following:**